minitest-reporters/minitest-reporters/README.md

 filter object.
 In the above example, you're telling minitest-reporters to use the filter that Rails has already set.

+**Test Anything Protocol (TAP)**

+The [Test Anything Protocol](https://testanything.org) is a specification for outputting test results in an implementation-agnostic manner so that various tools can read the output.
+If you need to produce TAP-compliant output for Minitest results, see this [blog post](https://dev.to/davidwessman/rails-minitest-results-output-in-tap-format-for-heroku-ci-46d3) and [gist](https://gist.github.com/davidwessman/09a13840a8a80080e3842ac3051714c7) by [@davidwessman](https://github.com/davidwessman).

 ## Note on Patches/Pull Requests ##

 * Fork the project.